 - A 2017 study says that 70% alcohol applied up to 100 times a day causes no significant changes in water loss, compared to using just water to cleanse skin.

 Who’s right?
 We don’t know.
 What we DO know is that adding hydrating ingredients, like glycerin (which is 99% of skincare products!) can reduce any dehydrating or irritating effects.
+What does that mean?
+If your sunscreen contains Alcohol Denat and a bunch of moisturising natural oils, the latter counteract the potentially drying effects of the formula.

 Related: How To Treat Dehydrated Skin